S. Davies Warfield: SS President Warfield

 A few months after Warfield's death, the SS President Warfield was built in 1928 by Pusey and Jones Corporation, in Wilmington, Delaware, for the century-old Baltimore Steam Packet Company, also known as the "Old Bay Line," operating steamships on Chesapeake Bay between Baltimore and Norfolk, Virginia, their Chesapeake Bay.
 The Old Bay Line was controlled by the Seaboard Air Line Railway; Warfield was president of both companies in the 1920s.

 During World War II, the President Warfield was acquired by the U. S. government and transferred to Great Britain in 1942 under the Lend-Lease program to serve as a troop transport.
 In 1944, the ship was put under U. S. Navy control, and was laid up as surplus in 1945 after the war ended.

-Purchased secretly in 1946 by the Jewish nationalist organization Haganah and renamed Exodus 1947, the ship was briefly in the world spotlight as one of several vessels illegally attempting to carry Jewish refugees to British-controlled Palestine.
-This unsuccessful incident was later the subject of the 1958 novel Exodus by Baltimorean Leon Uris, (1924-2003) and the motion picture based upon it, released in 1960.
+Purchased by an agent of the Haganah and renamed Exodus 1947, the ship was briefly in the world spotlight as one of several vessels attempting to carry Jewish refugees to British-controlled Mandatory Palestine.
+This incident was later the subject of the 1958 novel Exodus by Baltimorean Leon Uris, (1924–2003) and the motion picture based upon it, released in 1960.
 The ship remained in Haifa harbor until it burned to the waterline in 1952, and was later scrapped.